How Many Chromosomes Does Potato Have

 Improving Crop Yield

 Understanding the genes that control tuber development and yield can help breeders develop varieties with higher yields.
-For example, researchers have identified genes that regulate tuber size and number, allowing breeders to select for plants with increased productivity.
+Here's one way to look at it: researchers have identified genes that regulate tuber size and number, allowing breeders to select for plants with increased productivity.

 Enhancing Disease Resistance